 The Board regularly reviews board fees based on recommendations from the Remuneration Committee.
 When preparing its recommendation, the Remuneration Committee will be guided by comparable information from Danish and other Nordic companies as well as European pharmaceutical companies, which in size, complexity and market capitalisation are similar to Novo Nordisk.
 The results of the annual remuneration benchmark are presented to the Board at its October meeting.

 At the December meeting the Board agrees on recommendations for remuneration levels for the next financial year.
 In connection with the approval of the annual report in January, the Board approves the recommendation for actual remuneration for the past financial year and endorses the recommendation on remuneration levels for the current financial year.
 This is then presented to the Annual General Meeting for approval as separate agenda items.

 Each board member receives a fixed base fee per year.
 Ordinary board members receive a fixed amount (the base fee) while the Chairmanship receives a multiplier thereof.

-Service on the Audit Committee, the Nomination Committee, the Remuneration Committee and the temporary Research & Development Committee also entitles members to receive a multiplier of the fixed base fee in addition to their board membership fee.
+Service on the Audit Committee, the Nomination Committee, the Remuneration Committee and the Research & Development Committee also entitles members to receive a multiplier of the fixed base fee in addition to their board membership fee.
 The remuneration composition for the members of the Board of Directors is illustrated in the table below.